877-224-2434

 • One coat of contractor's grade primer on all walls and ceiling

-• Sherwin Williams 200 white ceiling paint (flat finish)
+• Sherwin-Williams 200 white ceiling paint (flat finish)

 • Flat colored paint on walls (one color per room)

-• White Sherwin Williams 200 semi-gloss paint for doors and trims
+• White Sherwin-Williams 200 semi-gloss paint for doors and trims

-• All ceilings painted white
+• All ceilings are painted white

 What's included: